-group, large scale traders, remittance receivers, households and renting out employees have the highest expenditures (see table 9).
+In terms of livelihood group, large scale traders, remittance receivers, households out and renting employees have the highest expenditures (see table 9).
 With the exception of the large-scale traders, they spend proportionally less on food than all other groups.
 On the other